Darxo/Hardened/README.md

 ### Misc

 - Add new concepts for **Armor Penetration** and **Weight** and apply these concept to existing weapons and items
+- Supplies (Crowns, Tools, Medicine, Ammo) are now consumed instantly after buying, looting
 - Legendary Armor and Armor with an attachement that you un-equip are now automatically marked as to-be-repaired
-- Quiver now display the supply cost for replacing ammunition in them
+- Quiver and Weapons that contain Ammo now display the supply cost for replacing ammunition in them
 - Improve artwork for **Nimble** perk
 - All effects of the difficulty settings are now listed as tooltips during world generation